 Worrying about your actions and their karmic ripple effect can impede your spiritual progress and produce greater karma.
 The Buddha reminded followers not to focus too hard on actions since this could easily backfire and create greater hardships or make your path more difficult.
 It's like stepping into quicksand, the more you attempt to get out, the deeper you sink.

 The idea of being mindful simply means you want to be aware of your body, mind and speech, as well as anything you feel.
 The key to mindfulness is to be in the present moment.
 This is a practice that requires you don't fall into the temptation of projecting into the future or constantly reflecting or living in the past.

-The Berkley Center defines Hinduism perception of karma as doing good deeds, using what's considered good words, having good thoughts, etc. reaps good things for the person.
+Hinduism's perception of karma is that doing good deeds, using what's considered good words, having good thoughts, etc. reaps good things for the person.
 By the same token, bad words, thoughts and deeds create damaging and harmful things for the person.
 Karma and reincarnation are determined by the person's previous life or accumulated karmic debt.

 The Sikhism doctrine share the belief in karma and reincarnation.
 Sikhs believe the law of karma determines the quality of your current life.
 Unlike Buddhists, Sikhs believe liberation from reincarnation is granted by God and cannot be obtained on your own.